idfive/Developer-Documentation/docs/challenges/drupal-api-module.md

 - Interacts with [The Star Wars API](https://swapi.co/), to show a listing of 3 Star Wars films from `https://swapi.co/api/films` in any order you desire.
 - These films should display in a block, that could be enabled on any region in a stock or custom theme.
-- Each individual film view should include: title, episode_id, director, producer, and release date fields at a minimum.
+- Each individual film view should include: title, episode_id, director, producer, and release_date fields at a minimum.
+- release_date field to be formatted in F j, Y format (ie "January 1, 1977") on frontend.
 - Conforms to current drupal coding standards.
 - Includes a Unit test for all custom functions.
 - Includes all needed documentation per drupal and idfive standards.